cilium/cilium/Documentation/cmdref/cilium-operator-aws.md

       --synchronize-k8s-nodes                                Synchronize Kubernetes nodes to kvstore and perform CNP GC (default true)
       --synchronize-k8s-services                             Synchronize Kubernetes services to kvstore (default true) --unmanaged-pod-watcher-interval int                   Interval to check for unmanaged kube-dns pods (0 to disable) (default 15)
-      --update-ec2-adapter-limit-via-api                     Use the EC2 API to update the instance type to adapter limits --version                                              Print version information
+      --update-ec2-adapter-limit-via-api                     Use the EC2 API to update the instance type to adapter limits (default true)
+      --version                                              Print version information
 ```